mdcdi1315/mdcframework/Documentation/AddingAProject_Requirements.md

 If your project code is targeted for .NET >= 6 , then check out if it can be __FULLY__ ported to .NET Framework.

-(Known restriction: ref members in classes or strctures are unsupported by .NET Framework)
+(Known restriction: ref members in classes or structures are unsupported by .NET Framework)

 __IF__ your project depends on API's that are of .NET >= 6 , then check also out if any of the embedded packages cover your project's needs.